-The main difference between them is time interval in power switching.
-In Inverters when the mains go the 12 Volt or 48 Volt DC battery power is inverted to 240 Volt or 110 Volt AC using inverter circuit.
+UPS are recommended for providing backup to delicate electronic equipment.
+For example servers, computers, workstations that need continuous power.
+The main difference between them is the time interval in power switching.
+In inverters when the mains go out or power outage happens.
+The 12 Volt or 48 Volt DC battery power is inverted to 240 Volt or 110 Volt AC using inverter circuit.
 This change takes around some milliseconds but the same transition happens in a fraction of time taken by inverter.

-Details on Inverter vs UPS Mode
+Details on Inverter vs UPS Mode and choice

 Read More: AM Voice Transmitter for emergency

 More battery is used to supply electricity during UPS mode.
 So the biggest con is if the mains don’t supply standard 220 V-240 V or 110 V for charging, it won’t take input.
-This the UPS mode will cause to drain the battery.
-In contrast, 140 V to 240 V is also accepted in Inverter mode which is acceptable.
+UPS mode will cause to drain the battery in such case.
+In contrast, Inverters can accept mains voltage anywhere from 140V to 240V.
 So you will have to compromise your battery because UPS mode will reduce the battery life significantly.